 Mount Athos, of the legendary hermetic monks could even be glimpsed far off ahead of us, towards Halkidiki and the body of mainland Greece – where I could picture regular Greek life going on: at a pace, and in a manner, and with a feeling quite enormously removed from here on the Thracian hills.

 The Thursday in February where the whole of Greece are out grilling, and eating, meat.

-Xanthi has gone suitably crazy for it.
-I see stalls selling meat not just outside the tavernas, but also tobacconists and shoe shops and others have given up their usual trade for the day and are out cooking meat.
+Xanthi had gone suitably crazy for it.
+I saw stalls selling meat everywhere.
+Not just outside the tavernas, but also tobacconists and shoe shops and others have given up their usual trade for the day and were out cooking meat.

-The Xanthians are lucky that this day has also coincided with ‘Alkyonides’ – the 15 or so days of good weather that Greece gets in late January or February.
-Where we get the phrase ‘Halcyon Days’.
+The Xanthians were lucky that this day has also coincided with ‘Alkyonides’ – the 15 or so days of good weather that Greece gets in late January or February.
+The origin of the phrase ‘Halcyon Days’.

 Alkyonides are a type of bird which need these two weeks of good weather to hatch their eggs.
 (This comes from another boastful couple who were turned, by Zeus again, of course, into birds that lay their eggs in winter.
 Although this time Zeus felt a tinge of sorrow for the wife and ordered the winds to drop and for the sun to shine for her 15 days of labour).

 “Ο Flevaris ki an flevisei, kalokairi tha myrisei…” the Greeks say – as soon as February starts, it smells like summer…

 (though the saying does go on to state “Martis gdartis kai kakos paloukokaftis” – there is such bad weather in March, it can ruin everything …)

 We sat outside the heavy hunkered, red brick Hagia Sophia church in the centre of Xanthi, in the sun, and ate great pantsetes at the ‘Heropoiito’ grill house.